kuvivek/drivingTheoryInGermany/README.md

 ✅ The road surface is uneven and road grip varies

 295. You are driving on a wide road on which oncoming traffic can pass by you, unobstructed.
 Within what distance must you be
-able to stop in any event?
+able to stop in any event?  --IMP
 Within
 ❌ twice the distance readily visible to me
 ✅ the distance readily visible to me
 ❌ half the distance readily visible to me
-**Comment**: The following applies to driving motor vehicles: I may only drive as fast as I can control my vehicle.
+**Comment**: The following applies to driving motor vehicles: I may only drive as fast as I can __7m__  control my vehicle.
 I must
 be able to stop within my range of vision, i.e. the distance I can see.
 Only on very narrow roads must I be able to stop
 within half the range of vision, and in the dark within the range of the dipped beam.
 Then I drive safely.
 The road here is
 well developed, so only the answer with the “single” visible distance needs to be ticked.
 Not half, not double.

 296. The road is icy for a short distance.
-What should you avoid here, if possible?
+What should you avoid here, if possible?  ---IMP
 ✅ Braking
 ✅ Steering wheel movements
 ✅ Accelerating